Vimto: Company

 A subsidiary of Nichols plc, Cabana is the distribution arm of the company, and operates via a UK-wide network of distributors that are, in the main, independent.
 In Scotland and Sussex, the distributor is a wholly owned subsidiary of Cabana (Scotland–Cariel, and Sussex–Beacon Drinks now closed).

 Vimto is currently available in 65 countries and the number of countries in which it is on sale is growing.

-Variations
+Recalls

+On 5 April 2024, Nichols plc recalled 500ml bottles of Vimto due to a packaging error.
+The bottles stated there was no added sugar, but the bottles actually contained sugar.